Propulsion and Power Technical Meeting October 29-30, 2019 | Hampton, Virginia

 Helicopter Military Operations Technology, HELMOT 2018

 The subject of the meeting was “Transformational Technologies and their Application to the Vertical Battlespace.”
 It was was held October 24 -25,2018 at the Hampton Roads Convention Center, Hampton, Virginia .
 Presentations were given in sessions entitled: Unmanned Operations; Operational Enablers; and JMR Program.This conference was the most popular technical meeting sponsored by the Hampton Roads Chapter in a number of years with a total registration of 128, 56 of whom were from the Government and the remainder from industry and academia. .
 The program included a keynote address from BG Walter Reugen, a welcoming overview by VFS Executive Director, Mike Hirschberg and 19 technical presentations.
 All presentations were unclassified.
 Thank you to those who participated,especially to those who presented and updated the community on the latest research in the vertical lift community.
-Look for a detailed review of the meeting written by Frank Colucci in an upcoming edition of Vertiflite Magazine.
+Look for a detailed review of the meeting written by Frank Colucci in the current issue of Vertiflite Magazine.